keya714/SecureShare/README.md

 ## Features

 - Real-time collaborative text sharing with one active editor and multiple viewers.
-- Role assignment based on client IP address for editor or viewer.
+- Automatic role assignment based on client IP address and predefined IP ranges:
+  - Clients within certain IP ranges are assigned as editors.
+  - Clients outside these ranges are assigned as viewers.
 - Live updates pushed to all connected clients via WebSockets.
 - Basic IP range check and encoding/decoding logic for text handling.
 - Serves different HTML pages based on the number of connected clients: